 “My M.P.H. has greatly benefited me as a professional.
 This degree has given me a broader outlook on the healthcare field and a better understanding of how public health and medicine are intertwined.
 I think more critically about my patients' backgrounds and how that affects their health status and I want to know more about the behaviors and environment.
 Healthcare is expensive, and as a student learner in an academic teaching hospital, where tests and labs are ordered often without pause, I have noticed that I question these decisions more frequently and attempt to learn more of the ‘why’ and ‘how’ this will change our management before ordering a test.” – Neil Knight, M.D., M.P.H., PLDP Class of 2018, Physical Medicine and Rehabilitation

 The M.P.H. curriculum is 42 semester hours of in-class coursework, an applied practice experience and an applied project/problem paper.

-Students apply to the M.D./M.P.H. degree program during their first year of medical school.
-M.D./M.P.H. applicants are not required to take the GRE.
+Students in good academic standing may apply to the M.D./M.P.H. degree program during their first two years of medical school.

 Request Information about the M.D./M.P.H.
 Program